 - Collect and compare (using words and other representations) data sets with different conditions for an experiment based on the measures of center and measures of variability.

-- Let’s answer statistical questions by analyzing data, and comparing and contrasting measures of shape, center, and variability.
+- Let’s answer statistical questions by analyzing data, and comparing and contrasting their shape and measures of center and variability.

 One ruler for every pair of students.